cjswosunwoo/Sunwoo.github.io/_posts/About_SGRT.md

 * correct patient's posture
 * track the respiratory state
 * provide intra-fraction monitoring(used to augment 3D volumetric imaging workflows)
+  * SGRT can monitor intra fraction motion during the time interval required for the physician to evaluate 3D IGRT
+  * SGRT can be used to monitor the correlation between chest and abdominal breathign during lung SBRT to detect baseline drifts

 ### Standardization vs Individualization of Workflows
+SGRT promotes: the reduction of inter-operator variabiity, mitigates users' subjectivity, and compels a rigid/specific workflow which reduce treatment time and repeat imaging

+SGRT quantifies: variations in individual patients due to natural differences(body size, body shape), physiological processes(breast seroma shrinkage,weight loss)

+SGRT response varies due difference in sex and body mass indices, breast implants, mastectomy

+Decision support tool for SGRT doesn't exist yet.

 ### Patient safety vs. a new source of risk
+Examples of SGRT failure events:
+* inconsistency between the patient or plan-nae between the Oncology information System and SGRT database
+* mismatch between the SGRT or kV/MV/radiation isocenters
+* improper reference surface
+* inappropriate baseline
+* incorrect system configuration

+The use of SGRT as a decision support tool may result in higher risk because it it impacts patient's entire treatment course compared to when it is used for patient positioning and verified by kV imaging

+How SGRT provides additional safety measure
+* provide real time feedback of patient position and monitoring during the entire treatment
+* provides additional information which improves workflows and provides safety benefits(ie. patient identification, collision avoidance, cross-check of immobilization devices and bolus position)

+SGRT can be a powerful risk mitigation with the following measures:
+* reduce human errors and subjective decisions by automating the patient positioning/immobilization process
+* increasing the detection rate of failture events as it can serve as an "independent observer" in the treatment room
+* compelling workflow standardization
 ### Big data vs. too much data
+Even with SGRT's ability to acquire image of 3D surfaces in real time, most clinical systems only use the quantitative output of 6 degrees of freedom translational/rotational shift to simplify the interpretation for the end user(i.e., RTT) which mimics the output of x-ray IGRT systems.The problem with this is that many valuable information is discarded by this process.

+One benefit of using SGRT data is to use both SGRT and x-ray IGRT information.

 ## Harnessing the synergy between research and clinical practice

 ### Potential new SGRT applications
+* markerless tracking for 4D image reconstruction
+* Biometric patient identification
+* Immobilization device identification
+* In-room scene mapping
+  * SGRT can can the entire treatment room, which can avoid collisions between treatment units in real time
+  * SGRT can provide missing data from CT as SGRT has larger FOV
+  * SGRT can scan the entire body of patient.
+This continous contour measurement gives us more accurate and reproducible dose calculations

+* Augmented reality
+   * Creates virtual objects to provide additional perceptual information,
+   * intersection between the treatment bean and reference patient surface could be calculated and virtually projected
+   * internal informationsuch as the contours of target volume or critical structures could be projected
+* Adapted radiotherapy(ART)
+  * SGRT can re-contour, re-optimize, re-evaluate and check quality without additional imaging dose due to additional degrees of freedom compared to other systems
+### Decision support
+SGRT can be used to
+* calculate population-based margins for anatomical sites in which the surface is an adequate surrogate for the target(i.e., breast or brain)
+* calculate margines necessary to account for respiratory related motion and unexpected changes throughout the couse of treatment
+As SGRT benefits for predicting anatomical changes affecting the surface, it's more promising for tumors close to the surface such as breast cancer and lymphoma

+SGRT data can also be used to identify outliers in the patient's respiration pattern and to guide the 4DCT process

+### Requirements to move forward
+* Vendors and users should actively create data repositories to share information and data of patients' 3D surfaces